ACP in the Research-Verification Loop

 Experiment 1: Baseline Integration

-Objective: Verify that an ACP-compatible agent (Claude Code or equivalent) can execute a Nexus tool chain via stdio-based ACP and produce a contract-compliant evidence packet.
+Objective: Verify that an ACP-compatible agent can execute a neXus tool chain via stdio-based ACP and produce a valid evidence packet.

 Procedure:

-2. Implement a minimal ACP host (Python, ~200 lines) that connects via subprocess.Popen with piped stdin/stdout
+1. Implement a minimal ACP host that connects via subprocess with piped stdin/stdout

-6. Nexus Verifier reads packet, computes support score
+5. neXus Verifier reads the Fact, computes support score

 Success criteria:

-• Agent executes tool call and writes valid evidence packet to R2
+• Agent executes tool call and writes valid Fact to the blackboard

 Experiment 2: Multi-Backend Routing

-Objective: Validate backend-agnostic routing: the same ACP host dispatches tasks to different agent servers (Claude Code via cloud API vs. a local quantised model) based on task type, without host-side code changes.
+Objective: Validate backend-agnostic routing: the same ACP host dispatches tasks to different LLM backends based on task type, without host-side code changes.

 Procedure:

-3. Planner decomposes one research question into sub-tasks with backend hints
+2. Planner decomposes a research question into sub-tasks with backend hints

 Metrics: